dylanballback/mycommands/README.md

 If you dont want to type 'bash' before 'myip'

-Paste this into the path where bash script is stored
+Paste this into your terminal window

 (Only do this if you dont care if any user on computer can execute script)
 ```